EPR Representative logoEPR Representative

 Yes.
 The battery EPR obligation applies to any battery placed on the French market, including embedded batteries inside another device.
 A Bluetooth speaker with a non-removable lithium cell triggers separate batteries EPR alongside the WEEE registration for the device itself.
 Two filings, one representative.

-Corepile or Screlec — which one do I choose?
+Ecosystem or Screlec, which one do I choose?

-Corepile is the largest and has the broadest scope; it is the default for most non-EU producers.
+Since the summer 2025 merger that absorbed Corepile, Ecosystem operates portable batteries and is the default for most non-EU producers.
 Screlec is the alternative, with slightly lower tariffs at scale.
 Both are accredited and produce valid IDUs.
-The choice rarely matters operationally — pick based on whichever your representative recommends.
+The choice rarely matters operationally, pick based on whichever your representative recommends.

 Do button cells (CR2032, AG13) count?